 |FOUNTAIN OF MANA||A TEAM MEMBER WHO ISN’T A MAGE REPLENISHES ALL OF HIS/HER AP|

 * Powers that do not affect game mechanics can be customized by the Gamemaster.

 Classcraft is played in teams of 5 or 6 students.
 Teams are chosen by the teacher so that each team includes stronger and weaker players in balance.
-This encourages students who might not normally socialize to work together towards winning the game.
-All team members will benefit from co-operative efforts and students learn to consider the needs of others before they take actions.
+This encourages students who might not normally socialize to work together toward winning the game.
+All team members will benefit from cooperative efforts, and students learn to consider the needs of others before they take actions.

-Once the team strategy is mapped out, each student needs to start thinking about themselves.
+Once the team strategy is mapped out, each student needs to start thinking about himself.
 Classcraft has many features that benefit individual players.
-That’s why an individual strategy is also important to help each player to do well in school, since Classcraft is designed to help students succeed academically.
+That’s why an individual strategy is also important to help each player to do well in school since Classcraft is designed to help students succeed academically.

 At the start of every class, a random event occurs.
-These events can be beneficial, funny or detrimental.
-However, everyone, including the game master, must submit to them.
-These create a random element to the game that make it fun to come to class ontime and students automatically get focused for the class ahead.
+These events can be beneficial, funny, or detrimental.
+However, everyone, including the Gamemaster, must submit to them.
+These create a random element to the game that makes it fun to come to class on time, and students automatically get focused for the class ahead.
 Here is a partial list of events: